Frequently Asked Questions: The Newly Enhanced Primary Mortgage Market Survey®

-How long have you been surveying lenders for the PMMS?
+How long have you been conducting the PMMS®?

+Since April 1971, Freddie Mac has surveyed lenders across the nation weekly to determine the average 30-year fixed-rate mortgage rate.
+In 1984, the 1-year ARM was added to the survey and the 15-year fixed-rate mortgage rate was included beginning in 1991.
+In January 2005, Freddie Mac added a 5/1 hybrid ARM series to the survey.
 In January 2016, the 1-year ARM was discontinued.
-Since April 1971, Freddie Mac has surveyed lenders across the nation weekly to determine the average 30-year fixed-rate mortgage rate; in 1984, the 1-year ARM was added to the survey and the 15-year fixed-rate mortgage rate was included beginning in 1991.
-In January 2005, Freddie Mac added a 5/1 hybrid ARM series to the survey.

-Do the PMMS survey results represent the rates charged on a specific day of the week?
+Do the PMMS® results represent the rates charged on a specific day of the week?
 If so, which day?
 Or are they the average rate charged that week?

 How is the national average determined?

-The PMMS is available on Freddie Mac's web site (www.freddiemac.com) under Mortgage Rates.
-It is also available on Bloomberg through NMCMFUS <INDEX>.
-The NMCMFUS series is the weekly PMMS rates.
+The PMMS® is available on Freddie Mac's web site (www.freddiemac.com) under Mortgage Rates.

 - Frame the imported data using the standalone HTML language provided by Freddie Mac to import PMMS® data into an iFrame on your web page.